gtuzi/intro_2_rl/approximate_methods/on_policy/README.md

 conventional value functions were defined in terms of the discounted return; therefore the same notation is used.
 Differential value functions also have Bellman equations, just slightly different from those of the episodic setting.
+Note that we remove $\gamma$ and replace rewards by the difference of the reward and the true average reward

 * $v_{\pi}(s) = \sum_{a} \pi(a \mid s) \sum_{r, s'} p(s', r \mid s, a) \left[ r - r(\pi) + v_{\pi}(s') \right]$
 * $q_{\pi}(s, a) = \sum_{r, s'} p(s', r \mid s, a) \left[ r - r(\pi) + \sum_{a'} \pi(a' \mid s') q_{\pi}(s', a') \right]$ $\hspace{1cm}(1)$